Past earthquakes triggered large rockslides in the Eastern Alps

-Category: Climate Hits: 0Geologists shed new light on a long-lasting debate about the trigger mechanism of large rockslides.
+Category: Climate Hits: 1Geologists shed new light on a long-lasting debate about the trigger mechanism of large rockslides.
 Lake mud in two Alpine lakes in Tyrol reveal that rare strong earthquakes are the final cause of multiple, prehistoric rockslides in the Eastern Alps.
 The steep rock slopes were degraded by a series of prehistoric earthquakes, larger than any of the historically documented events in the region of the past ~1000 years.

 Read more https://www.sciencedaily.com/releases/2021/02/210216133402.htm